PX4/PX4-Devguide/en/simulation/multi-vehicle-simulation.md

 - `<model>`: The vehicle type/model to spawn: `iris` (default), `plane`.
 - `number_of_vehicles`: The number of vehicles to spawn.
 Default is 3.
 Maximum is 10.

-Each vehicle instance is allocated a unique MAVLink system id (1, 2, 3, etc) and can be accessed from a unique UDP port (14540, 14541, 14542, etc.).
+Each vehicle instance is allocated a unique MAVLink system id (1, 2, 3, etc.) and can be accessed from a unique remote offboard UDP port (14540, 14541, 14542, etc.).

+> **Note** The 10-vehicle limitation occurs because the 11th vehicle would be allocated a remote offboard UDP port 14550, which is already used for QGC.
+  The `MAV_SYS_ID` and various UDP ports are allocated in the SITL rcS: [init.d-posix/rcS](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/init.d-posix/rcS#L108-L112)

 ### Video: Multiple Multicopter (Iris)